jeancroy/fuzz-aldrin-plus/README.md

-## What is fuzzandrin-plus ?
+## What is fuzzaldrin-plus?

 - A fuzzy search / highlight that specialize for programmer text editor.
-It try to provide intuitive result be recognizing patterns in string that people use to reason with.
+It tries to provide intuitive result by recognizing patterns that people use while searching.

 - A rewrite of the fuzzaldrin library.
 API is backward compatible with some extra options.
 Tuning has been done from report usage of the Atom text editor.

-- At this point of time, it may be merged back into fuzzaldrin or live as it's own package, we'll see.
+- At this point in time, it may either be merged back into fuzzaldrin or lives as a forked library, we'll see.

-## What Problem are we trying to solve ?
+## What Problem are we trying to solve?

-### Score how matched characters relates to one another.
+### Score how matched characters relate to one another.

-- One of the most complained thing is not being able to find exact match.
+- One of the most often reported issues is not being able to find an exact match.
-- A great source of questionable results come from scattered character, spread a bit randomly in the string.
+- A great source of questionable results come from scattered character, spread seemingly randomly in the string.

-And we plan to address those issues by scoring run of consecutive characters.
-Exact match will be a special case where the run is 100% of the query length.
+We plan to address those issues by scoring runs of consecutive characters.
+In that scheme, an exact match will be a special case where the run is 100% of the query length.

-Up to now match length was used as a proxy for quality.
-This work reasonably well when subject is a single word, but break when subject contain multiple words, for example see:
+In original fuzzaldrin, candidate length was used as a proxy for match quality.
+This work reasonably well when subject is a single word, but break when subject contain multiple words, for example, see:

 - **Core**
 - **Co**nt**r**oll**e**r
 - Extention**Core**

-In `Core` vs `Controller` size is a good indicator of quality, but not so much in `Controller` vs `ExtentionCore`.
-This is because match compactness mater more than haystack size.
-Match compactness is the principle behind scoring of the Selecta project.
+In `Core` vs. `Controller` size is a good indicator of quality, but not so much in `Controller` vs. `ExtentionCore`.
+This situation happens because match compactness matters more than haystack size.
+Match compactness is the principle behind the scoring of the *Selecta* project.

 #### Run length / consecutive

 So far the examples can be handled by an `indexOf` call.
-However there are times where a single query can target multiple part of an candidate.
+However, there are times where a single query can target multiple parts of a candidate.

-For example when candidate contain multiple words
+For example when candidate contains multiple words
-- `git push` vs `Git Plus: Push`
+- `git push` vs. `Git Plus: Push`
-- `email handler` vs `email/handler.py`
+- `email handler` vs. `email/handler.py`

-Another example is to jump above common strings.
+Another example is to jump over common strings.
 - `toLowerCase`
 - `toLocaleString`
 - `toLocalLowerCase`